3 Ways to Run DeepSeek and Llama Locally

 Large Language Models (LLMs) have revolutionized the AI landscape, and small models are on the rise.
 Thus, the potential to run advanced LLMs even on older PCs and smartphones is there.
-To give a starting point, we’ll explore three different methods to interact with LLama 3.2 locally.
+To give a starting point, we’ll explore three different methods to interact with LLama 3.3 or Deepseek locally.

 Prerequisites